cedricxie/CarND-Advanced-Lane-Lines/README.md

 A function `perspective_transform` is created in the third cell of the [notebook](https://github.com/cedricxie/CarND-Advanced-Lane-Lines/blob/master/advanced_lane_lines_YX.ipynb).
 This function is capable of both warping and unwarping an image, depending on the value of the parameter `flag`.

-1. When warping an image (`flag` set to be `1`), the first is first undistorted with `cv2.undistort`, then the perspective transform `M` is calculated using `cv2.getPerspectiveTransform` with source points `src` and destination points `dst`.
+1. When warping an image (`flag` set to be `1`), the image is first undistorted with `cv2.undistort`, then the perspective transform `M` is calculated using `cv2.getPerspectiveTransform` with source points `src` and destination points `dst`.
 In the end, the warped image is obtained using function `cv2.warpPerspective`.
 The source and destination points are listed as follows.

 | Source        | Destination   |
 |:-------------:|:-------------:|